-The actuarial function (AF) for ERV Nordic is performed by the Financial Specialist.
-Organizationally, the AF is part of the Finance department and reports directly to the CFO and BoM.
-The AF also has a dotted reporting-line to the BoD and the ERGO group Actuarial Function.
-The organizational structure ensures the independence of the AF.
-The AF and the CFO meets the requirements for professional qualification and personal reliability ("Fit & Proper" requirements).
+The AF is appointed by the management of ERV Nordic, who must ensure that the AF has sufficient resources for tasks of the function.
+Organizationally, the AF is part of the Finance Department and reports directly to the CFO.
+The AF has a dotted reporting-line to the BoD as well as the ERGO group Actuarial Function.
+The organizational structure ensures independence of the AF.